–––––– Castle of the Month August 2017 ––––––

 Dirleton Castle was given to The National Trust for Scotland in 1981 and is in the care of HES.

-There are fine gardens with ancient yews and hedges around the bowling green, laid out in the late 1800s and early 1900s, as well as a exceptionally long borders (believed to be the longest herbaceous borders in the world) in the fine early 20th-century Arts and Crafts garden, and a recreated Victorian garden.
+There are fine gardens with ancient yews and hedges around the bowling green, laid out in the late 1800s and early 1900s by Mary Nisbet, Countess of Elgin, as well as a exceptionally long borders (believed to be the longest herbaceous borders in the world) in the fine early 20th-century Arts and Crafts garden, and a recreated Victorian garden.
 In the gazebo, a corner tower by the entrance, is a museum about the castle and gardens.
+The perimeter wall dates from the late 19th century.

 Dirleton is a pleasant village around a wide green, and Dirleton Kirk dates from 1612, being moved here after the old church at Gullane was inundated with sand from the beach.
-The Archerfield Aisle, with neoclassical designs and thought to be the first in Scotland to be so decorated, dates from 1650.
-There is a cafe and gallery in the village and two hotels/inns.
+Village website.

 22 Edinburgh Road